Alexander-T-Moss/Hex-Zero/Mods/Hoeby/HX0_Anthead/readme.md

 ## Optional
 - Carriage mount

+With the optional carriage, this is the maximum travel X = 137.50mm
+Y = 118.00mm (1mm from front door)
+Z = 102.20mm

 ## Work for the future
 - Finished the HX0 servo dock, for zero click on HX0_Anthead